 I was admitted to hospital, prescribed Tamiflu, IV administered antibiotics – Piperacillin, Tazobactam, Co-amoxiclav, various vasopressors and then slow intravenous infusions of methylene blue.
 Vasopressors are used to address septic shock, they contract (tighten) blood vessels and raise blood pressure.
 They’re used to treat severely low blood pressure (‘shock’) in people who are critically ill.
-I didn’t respond to standard vasopressors, so ethylene blue was administered – it’s considered a ‘drug of last resort.‘
+I didn’t respond to standard vasopressors, so a ‘slow infusion’ of ethylene blue was administered – it’s considered a ‘drug of last resort.‘

 When the IV treatment was concluded, I continued to take oral antibiotics for a few weeks, and steroids, which were eventually tapered off.

 I saw a rheumatologist while I was in A&E, among several other doctors.
 I remember she was very blunt and told me I was “seriously ill”.
 The SLE was considered a “comorbid” condition, which made things more complex because comorbidities can lead to further complications.
 It was also important to consider differential diagnoses, as lupus can cause lung injury, too.
 It can lead to pneumonitis and other problems.